Glass container of lemon flavoured overnight oats with a lemon slice on top

 Maple syrup can be replaced with any preferred liquid sweetener.

-Other Overnight Oat Recipes For You To Try Next:
+My Best Overnight Oat Recipe For You To Try Next:

 Chocolate Protein Overnight Oats with Raspberries